semantic-flow/sflo/documentation/task.2025-11-28-architecture-plan.md

 This document provides the architectural design for implementing:
 1. **RdfSource abstraction** - A coherent model for RDF loading/serialization
-2. **createNode operation** - Core mesh node initialization using RdfSource
+2. **createNode operation** - Core mesh knop initialization using RdfSource

 ## 1. RdfSource Abstraction Design